ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-As a result, bias adjustment is routinely not used in practice (REF). ss3sim can turn bias adjustment on or off with a single argument and so could be easily used to test when and how bias adjustment makes an important difference in stock assessment.
+As a result, bias adjustment is routinely not used in practice (REF). ss3sim can turn bias adjustment on or off with a single argument and so could be easily used to test when and how bias adjustment affects model performance.

 *Retrospective patterns*:
 Retrospective patterns,
-in which model estimates are systematically biased with each additional year of data, are a major problem in stock-assessment science [@mohn1999; @legault2008].
+in which model estimates are systematically biased with each additional year of data, are a major problem in stock assessment science [@mohn1999; @legault2008].
 Key questions are: what causes retrospective patterns and what assessment strategies reduce retrospective patterns [@legault2008]? ss3sim can run retrospective analyses as part of any simulation by adding a single argument --- the number of retrospective years to investigate.